MoOyeg/azure-dev-ops-with-managed-openshift-gitops/Readme.md

 - [Create Azure DevOps Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows).
 Automation was tested with a token that had full access.

-- [Fork Sample Github Repository](https://github.com/rh-mobb/azure-pipelines-openshift).Please edit the your azure-pipelines.yaml file to change the name of the devops pool to a name of your choice.
-Example - [azure-pipelines.yaml](https://github.com/MoOyeg/azure-pipelines-openshift/blob/main/azure-pipelines.yml).
-The automation expects to create the pool and will fail if the pool already exists.
-Pool name cannot be "Default"

-- [Create your Github Personal Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).You can use fine-grained tokens restricted to the repo forked in step above but will full access.
+- [Create your Github Personal Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).You can use fine-grained tokens restricted to the repos you will fork for the examples below.

 - Automation requires that you are logged into OpenShift Cluster before running and that you provide the active kubeconfig as part of the steps.
 Example method to be run inside cloned repo folder